What is professional website translation?

 Types of web content for translation

 Landing pages.
-Also known as lead capture pages, their main focus is to convert visitors into leads, or business opportunities, for your company.
+Also known as lead capture pages, their main focus is to convert visitors into leads, or business, for your company.

 Service/product pages.
 Service/product pages are some of the most important pages for any online shop.
 These pages are where users get all the information they need about the advertised products and, if they decide to buy, they can become customers via a CTA (call to action) button.